 A cat water fountain offers multiple benefits to both you and your cat.
-Read on as I review what to look for in a cat drinking fountain.
+Read on as I review what to look for as you search for the perfect bubbler.

 I live with three cats: two tortoiseshell beauties and a stunning orange tabby.
 Before we got the tabby, I had a cat with kidney failure and a cat with diabetes.
 Between the two of them, they sucked down water like racehorses.
 I got tired of continually refilling and cleaning out water bowls, and I wanted my pets to have a constant supply of fresh water for health reasons.
 So, I decided to purchase a cat water fountain.